Jubairkamal/Retail_Customer_Shopping_Behavior/README.md

 ## Objectives

-The project demonstrates key skills in **data analysis and business insight**:
+Project demonstrates key skills in **data analysis and business insight**:

 - Analyze customer behavior using real-world retail data
 - Provide insights to support improved sales and customer satisfaction
 - Inform marketing and business decisions with data-driven recommendations

-**Key takeaway for employers:** This project illustrates the ability to transform raw data into actionable business insights.
+Project illustrates the ability to transform raw data into actionable business insights.